Malware Secure Computer

 the core secret to a trusted government employee.

 I am very cautions as to who I will disclose this to, mainly because of the temptation to another to gain great personal wealth and my concern for the potential loss to the Canadian economy if my secrets are improperly disclosed.
-Therefore, I would prefer to only disclose my secrets to a person I have met and I am totally confident that my secrets will not be disclosed to any other.
+Although an NDA will need to be signed, I would prefer to only disclose my secrets to a person I have met and I am totally confident that my secrets will not be disclosed to another.
 However, that person needs to be of such stature, within the government, that others will believe what that person has to say about my discoveries and innovations.
 I trust you, the reader, will appreciate my caution.
 However, my position is open for discussion, especially if it means moving this project forward.

 2/ Determine if the hardware can be built.